ericlp/AdventofCode18-Kotlin/README.md

-# AoC18-kotlin
+# AoC19-Python

-Advent of Code 2018 written in Kotlin
+Advent of Code 2019 written in Python